Please carefully read the following to successfully complete the application process.

 – Complete addresses and phone numbers (including zip codes) for 3 references

 – Copy of all college transcripts (Unofficial copies are acceptable.)

 – ACT scores (SAT may be substituted)

-– Verification of twenty hours of observation with a practicing veterinarian
+– Verification of forty hours of observation with a practicing veterinarian